-Neighborhood market stores such as neighborhood medical center, neighborhood dental center, neighborhood pet clinic, neighborhood computer guy, neighborhood tree man and many others highly appreciated including everybody's favorite neighborhood pizza parlor.
+Neighbourhood market stores such as neighbourhood medical centre, neighbourhood dental centre, neighbourhood pet clinic, neighbourhood computer guy, neighbourhood tree man and many others highly appreciated neighbourhood including everybody's favourite neighbourhood pizza parlour.

 The Marcelin-Wilson-Park on l'Acadie is one of the best organized parks and the most famous local neighborhood with, among other settings, an arena, a skate park, a pool, a playground, tennis courts, soccer fields and public arts.

 The area is officially limited by the Rivière-des-Prairies to the North, the Saint-Laurent borough to the South, Ahuntsic to the East and the Parc-Nature-du-Bois-de-Saraguay to the West.